Zachary police make arrest connected to murder of teen girl; still looking for 2 suspects

 The Zachary Police Department said that Makayla Moore was killed Friday around 8 p.m. near the corner of New Weis Road and Lee Street.

+A different witness said they saw Makayla standing on the corner of Lee Street that night.
+They said three men were sitting on the porch of the yellow house arguing.
+One of them walked up, shot Makayla and all three ran.

+Police were given a screenshot of a threatening social media post after the murder.
+Officers determined the post was made by William Cage.
+Officers said during a search of the home, a prescription bottle with Cage's name and date of birth was found.

-On Saturday night, officers arrested William Cage for principal to second-degree murder.
+Cage was arrested for principal to second-degree murder.

-Police say there are still two suspects at large.
-Anyone with information should call (225) 654-9393.

 Trending News